MFast1995/simpleLib_mlf96/readme.txt

 Welcome to the University Library

-Upon opening, the program will initialize the user and documents ArrayList from the specified files (declared at the top of the University_Library class)
+Upon opening, the program will initialize the user and documents ArrayList from the specified file (declared at the top of the University_Library class)

-Once initialized, the program will ask if you are a student, faculty, or librarian.
-Or if you want to exit the program.
-Exiting the program will save any changes made and terminate the program
+Once initialized, the program will ask if you are a student, faculty, or librarian, or if you want to exit the program.
+Exiting the program will save any changes made and terminate the program.

 Enter the account type you wish to access by pressing the corresponding number and pressing enter.